VayuUI

 Typography

-Master Vayu UI's typography system with semantic font families and size scales for consistent, readable text.
+Vayu UI's typography system built on the Typography component — semantic font families, size scales, and color variants for consistent, accessible text.

 Vayu UI uses three font families, each with a specific purpose: